 The same study found that employees became 15 per cent more productive when ‘lean’ workspaces were filled with houseplants.
 I once read of a study in the Personality & Social Psychology Bulletin that found that people who were shown green before creative challenges came up with the most imaginative and interesting responses (the so-called ‘green effect’).
 Load your workspace with plants or find a coffee shop with greenery.
 At the very least, try to look out onto green spaces.
 Great oxygenating plants include spider plant (Chlorophytum comosum) which helps to process environmental pollutants.
 My Colour File workspace also has brightly coloured flowers in it (today it is gerberas).

 Although some of us love solitude, no man (or woman) is truly an island.
 Freelancing can be liberating and energising but it can also be lonely and enervating, so make sure you have human contact if you’re starting to feel isolated.
-This could be meeting up with other freelancers (I have several online groups I belong to that have actual physical meet-ups occasionally, too, such as The Decor Cafe) or using hot-desking.
+This could be meeting up with other freelancers or making the most of hot-desking.
 Understand your own tolerance levels when it comes to working alone and don’t be afraid to admit ‘I’m feeling a bit isolated’.
 You might just discover that others are in the same boat and would love to connect in order to combat it.

 Published 4 July 2019